MicrosoftDocs/AdaptiveCards/AdaptiveCards/create/GettingStarted.md

 * **Input.Time** - get a Time from the user
 * **Input.Number** - get a Number from the user
 * **Input.ChoiceSet** - Give the user a set of choices and have them pick
-* **Input.ToggleChoice** - Give the user a single choice between two items and have them pick
+* **Input.Toggle** - Give the user a single choice between two items and have them pick

 ## Actions
 Actions add buttons to the card.
 They don't define the logic of the actions, but use the predefined action types instead.

 * **Action.OpenUrl** - the button opens an external URL for viewing
 * **Action.ShowCard** - Requests a sub-card to be shown to the user.
-* **Action.Http** - Requests that all of the input data is gathered up and sent via an HTTP call
 * **Action.Submit** - Ask for all of the input elements to be gathered up into an object which is then sent to you through some method defined by the host application.

 > **Example Action.Submit**: With Skype, an Action.Submit will send a Bot Framework bot activity back to the bot with the **Value** property containing an object with all of the input data on it.